'To The Moon' Vs. 'Coronavirus Crash II' Vs. 'Armageddon'

 - A drying up of Federal Reserve and U.S. Government relief efforts.

-- Trade conflicts leading to a massive disruptions of supply chains as politicians jockey to avoid responsibility for not handling the pandemic well.
+- Trade conflicts leading to massive disruptions of supply chains as politicians jockey to avoid responsibility for not handling the pandemic well.

 Under that scenario, the S&P 500 could clearly test major support levels not seen in over a decade.
 If this happens, every single politician in the world should be sacked - no exceptions, not a single one.